Bring Me the Horizon: Post Human: Survival Horror (2020–2021)

+Post Human: Nex Gen and Fish's departure (2021–2024)

 On 2 September 2021, the band announced the release of an upcoming single, "Die4U", which was released on 16 September.
 On September 21, 2021, the band featured on a single by Tom Morello, named "Let's Get The Party Started".
 On 8 December, the band was announced as the Saturday co-headliner alongside Arctic Monkeys at the 2022 iteration of the Reading and Leeds Festival, headlining the bill for the first time ever.

 In February 2022, it was reported that the band were set to contribute to the soundtrack and provide the main theme for Gran Turismo 7.
 On 4 February, the band released their rendition of "Moon Over the Castle" as a single ahead of schedule due to the song being leaked early.
 At the 42nd Brit Awards, the band were brought out as a surprise act to perform "Bad Habits" alongside Ed Sheeran.
 The studio version of "Bad Habits" featuring the band followed on 17 February.
 On 16 March, the band were featured on the fourth single "Maybe" from Machine Gun Kelly's Mainstream Sellout.
-It would become the first song by the band to reach the Billboard Hot 100, debuting at #91 and later peaked at #68.
+It would become the first song by the band to reach the Billboard Hot 100, debuting at No. 91 and later peaked at No. 68.
 On 26 March, the band teased a collaborative single with Australian rapper Masked Wolf on their social media platforms titled "Fallout", slated for release on 1 April 2022.
 On 21 April, the band were featured on Norwegian singer Sigrid's single "Bad Life" from her album How to Let Go.